amitashukla/You-Dont-Know-JS/this & object prototypes/ch5.md

 That's a lot of manual work to fix `.constructor`.
 Moreover, all we're really doing is perpetuating the misconception that "constructor" means "was constructed by".
 That's an *expensive* illusion.

 The fact is, `.constructor` on an object arbitrarily points, by default, at a function who, reciprocally, has a reference back to the object -- a reference which it calls `.prototype`.
 The words "constructor" and "prototype" only have a loose default meaning that might or might not hold true later.
-The best thing to do is remind yourself, "constructor does not mean constructed by".
+The best thing to do is remind yourself, "**constructor does not mean constructed by**".

 `.constructor` is not a magic immutable property.
 It *is* non-enumerable (see snippet above), but its value is writable (can be changed), and moreover, you can add or overwrite (intentionally or accidentally) a property of the name `constructor` on any object in any `[[Prototype]]` chain, with any value you see fit.

-By virtue of how the `[[Get]]` algorithm traverses the `[[Prototype]]` chain, a `.constructor` property reference found anywhere may resolve quite differently than you'd expect.
+**By virtue of how the `[[Get]]` algorithm traverses the `[[Prototype]]` chain, a `.constructor` property reference found anywhere may resolve quite differently than you'd expect.**

 See how arbitrary its meaning actually is?